OmkarBarge/Internship_July_2022/README.md

 # Internship_July_2022
-Repository contain Assignment and Project of internship in Innomatics Research Labs.
+Repository contain Assignment and Project of internship in Innomatics Research Labs 2022.